 TOKYO – sushi, fashion and ‘incredible’ views

-He is famous for always buying the first tuna of the season – sometimes paying up to $736,500 for a blue fin tuna.
+He is famous for always buying the first tuna of the season – in Jan 2019 he paid $4.3 million for a blue fin tuna.
 Now that is serious money.

 His restaurants are famous for their fresh food and as we arrive he is there to welcome us (well, his statue actually) and there is quite a long queue outside.
 We finally get to go inside and then there is another waiting space for us.
 Finally being shown to our table in the upstairs dining area we search the menu – I decide on some tempura and also am daring enough to try some sushi, under the saying ‘I am in Japan so let’s eat sushi’.